 Preparing for a study abroad experience can be exciting but also a bit stressful.
-Your student will receive frequent updates from the Study Abroad Office and will be advised of the next steps in the study abroad application process.
+Your student will receive frequent updates from TTU Study Abroad and will be advised of the next steps in the study abroad application process.
 To support your student, parents, guardians and mentors should stay informed and also take steps to prepare for your student's international experience.

 The Study Abroad Process

 - Steps to Study Abroad - Before acceptance to a program

 - Student How To: How to start a study abroad application